-Rina Quijada was the CEO of IntelliChem, Inc., which was acquired in June, 2013 resin procurement for Silgan Plastics.
+Joel Morales joined IHS in 2013 as Director of Polyolefins.
+Prior to IHS, he managed resin procurement for Silgan Plastics.
 Joel began his career at Solvay Polymers, which later became Ineos, in technical services supporting Mexico and Latin America before moving to sales.
 After 5 years at Solvay Polymers, Joel moved into resin distribution sales as a Product Manager, managing and selling polyethylene and polypropylene resins.
 He graduated from The Massachusetts Institute of Technology with a Bachelors of Science in Chemical Engineering and a minor in psychology.